dlwh/epic/README.md

   }
 ```

-TODO write object.
 TODO: edit SemiConllPipeline to actually match this.
 TODO: allow passing in of featurizer

+We can also pass in featurizers, like in the CRF trainer.
+In this case, we can pass in a [`WordFeaturizer`] and a [`SpanFeaturizer`].
+WordFeatures are like before, while SpanFeaturizer give features over the entire input span.
+For NER, this can be useful for adding features noting that an entity is entirely surrounded by quotation marks, for instance, or for matching against entries in a [[Gazetteer]].

 ### OptParams